pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 His marks are the lowest in the class.
 Mala is the wisest girl among them all.
 This is the funniest of all books that I have read so far.
-Rishi is the strongest boy in our class.
+Rishi is the smartest boy in our class.
 ```

 ```
 You are the best friend of mine.
-The snake is the most dangerous animal.
+The snake is the most dangerous reptiles.
 The Tajmahal is the most famous epitome of love.
 Mahesh is the most handsome boy in his family.
 Room no 15 in the hotel was the most convenient one.